LearnOnDemandSystems/docs/tms/arvato-marketplace/fulfilling-marketplace-order/getting-started.md

 ## New Customers

+To provision your hands-on labs for an upcoming class you will need to take the following steps:

+1. Create a center and user account in the TMS
+1. Use the vouchers from your purchase to create your class(es)
+1. Create training keys for your students to self-register in the class
+1. Send the training keys and instructions on self-registration to your students

 When you have placed your first order with LoDS, you will need to create an organization and user account in TMS for the vouchers from the Courseware Marketplace to sync.
 To create your organization, you will need your **Arvato Customer Number**.
 Then:
 1. Go to **https://alh.learnondemand.net/Organization/Register/2069**.
 1. Fill in your contact information as well as your organization information.
 Your **Arvato Customer Number** is required to synchronize your purchase to the TMS.